Allen J. Greer: Letter to senator

 To start with, all company officers of infantry, machine guns and engineers were negroes, as were most of the artillery lieutenants and many of the doctors.
 Gradually as their incompetence became perfectly evident to all, the engineers and artillerymen were replaced by white officers. ...

 The letter said that the black soldiers of an American regiment attached to a French corps failed "in all their missions, laid down and sneaked to the rear, until they were withdrawn.
 Thirty officers of this regiment alone were reported for cowardice or failure to prevent their men from retreating."

-Greer claimed that the 92nd Division had "had about thirty cases of rape, among which was one where twenty-two men at Camp Grant (Illinois) raped one womam, and we have had eight (I believe) reported in France with about fifteen attempts besides."
+Greer claimed that the 92nd Division had "had about thirty cases of rape, among which was one where twenty-two men at Camp Grant (Illinois) raped one woman, and we have had eight (I believe) reported in France with about fifteen attempts besides."